 - 1 in 3 adults have difficulty staying awake during waking hours.

 Why do we need the recommended 8 hours of sleep?

-These days, not getting enough sleep in length or in quality is normal.
+These days, not getting enough sleep is normal.
 But just because it’s prevalent – doesn’t mean it’s a norm we should be comfortable with.
 In fact, insufficient sleep can affect our health for the worse.
 Here are just some of the health issues that lack of sleep are associated with: